SriRangaTarun/Polynomial-Net/README.md

 # Polynomial Net
-A Neural Network that can approximate the degree of the polynomial relationship between two scalar variables (given that the relationship is polynomial)
+In this project, I created a new deep neural network architecture called PolynomialNet that can approximate the degree of the polynomial relationship between two scalar variables directly using empirical (noisy) data of the two variables.
+PolynomialNet features a new exponential activation function, that can successfully model 1D polynomial relationships of arbitrarily large degrees.